loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 It's also harder to make sure that the template fragment has access to the context it needs when included into the big template via `{% include %}`, compared to `{% partialdef %}` and one single view always rendering it.

-**More views and URL routes.** Each action gets its own view class and its own `path()` entry.
+**More views and URL routes:** each action gets its own view class and its own `path()` entry.
 For a page with likes, comments, and subscriptions, that's three or four extra views.

 But here's what I got in return:

-**Actual performance improvement.** Not just smaller responses, but less work on the server.
+**Actual performance improvement:** not just smaller responses, but less work on the server.
 Each view only queries what it needs.

-**Jinja2.** I'm using Jinja2 instead of the Django Template Language.
+**Jinja2:** I'm using Jinja2 instead of the Django Template Language.
 I can call functions, I have proper expressions, and I don't need custom template tags for basic things.
 This alone was worth the switch.

-**Readable templates.** The main `article.html` is short and shows the page structure at a glance.
+**Readable templates:** the main `article.html` is short and shows the page structure at a glance.
 Each fragment is self-contained.
 No `{% partialdef %}` blocks scattered everywhere.

-**Simple views.** Each view does exactly one thing.
+**Simple views:** each view does exactly one thing.
 Easy to understand, easy to test, easy to optimize.

 ## Conclusion